zrepl/zrepl/docs/usage.rst

 Systemd Unit File
 ~~~~~~~~~~~~~~~~~

-A systemd service defintion template is available in :repomasterlink:`dist/systemd`.
+A systemd service definition template is available in :repomasterlink:`dist/systemd`.
 Note that some of the options only work on recent versions of systemd.
 Any help & improvements are very welcome, see :issue:`145`.